muratk3n/thirdwave/en/tweets/2020/week27.md

 ---

-"@GavinNewsom

-Wearing a mask is a sign of toughness.
-Of resolve.

-A sign of someone who gives a damn.
-Who wants to solve a problem.
-Who takes responsibility.

-I think that’s a beautiful thing"

----

 The "people governance" part of populism is a crock, obviously.
 The sorta thing you'll hear from second rate demagogues of Middle East..
 There is no such thing...
 As long as there is a concentrated,